Galeas/DCTypography/README.md

 # DCTypography

-DCTypography**DCTypography** is a simple and user-friendly tool designed for reconciliation of developers and designers :)
+**DCTypography** is a simple and user-friendly tool designed for reconciliation of developers and designers :)

 With DCTypography you can create a typographic styles when it's convenient to you, add them to the shared storage and use when needed.
 You need just specify typographic parameters.